-The assumed initial public offering price is substantially higher than the net tangible book value per share of our common stock will be immediately after this offering.
+The initial public offering price is substantially higher than the net tangible book value per share of our common stock will be immediately after this offering.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$16.54 per share, based on the initial public offering price of \$18.00 per share.